Early sobriety and relationships

 While many of us will experience the bliss from starting a new relationship, most of us have also felt the opposite: the spiraling torment of heartbreak.
-It can be difficult to know how to get closure after a breakup, especially when balancing our recovery from substances with recovering from breakup depression.
+It can be difficult to know how to get closure, or stay sober, after a breakup, especially when balancing our recovery from substances with recovering from breakup depression.

 For addicts and alcoholics, the negative feelings associated with a breakup can overlap with the negative feelings that trigger cravings and potentially relapse.
 We’ve been let down, perhaps because we had unrealistic expectations of that person.
 Perhaps we feel wronged or misunderstood, which can lead us to self-pity or isolation.
 Our frustrations can even be turned inward, triggering feelings of uselessness or unworthiness.

 When these feelings pop up, it is important to remember that it is healthy to feel this pain.
 If we are feeling healthy emotions, then we are more likely to take part in healthy relationships in recovery, not toxic relationships, in the future.

 It means we’re experiencing raw emotions, rather than avoiding them or numbing them by using our drug of choice or getting drunk.
 By removing substances from our lives and participating in recovery we gain the important coping mechanisms that allow us to learn from adversity and build strength through the experience.

 Isolation might seem appealing.
 We don’t want to have to explain what happened to our close friends or family members.
 Perhaps our mental health has gotten the better of us, and we’re afraid to cry in public.
 But those of us that haven’t allowed a breakup to derail our sobriety have taken this time to as opportunity to reengage with our recovery support system and learn from those who have experienced the same thing.
 Because someone has.
 We should be proud of what we’ve accomplished and will continue to accomplish in sobriety.
 Even our relationships in early recovery.